Refund anticipation loan: Jan. 2011: IRS will not be providing "debt indicator"

 On August 5, 2010, the IRS announced that for the upcoming 2011 tax filing season, the agency would no longer be providing preparers and associated financial institutions with the "debt indicator" (a one-letter code that discloses whether or not the taxpayer owes back taxes and whether or not the taxpayer owes federally collected obligations such as child support, student loans, etc.).

 Taxpayers themselves will continue to have access to information about their refund through the "Where's My Refund?" feature at the irs.gov website.

 In the same news release, the IRS stated it was exploring ways to allow filers to directly split off part of the refund to pay for professional tax preparation, possibly starting in January 2012.
 The IRS is asking for input from filers, consumer advocates, and those in the tax preparation community regarding whether this would be cost-effective.

 Jan.
 2013: Major U.S. banks stop offering RALs

 Beginning with the 2013 tax season, major U.S. banks will no longer be offering RALs.
-They will instead be offering the similar financial products of RACs, which are not loans but are rather temporary accounts which sit empty waiting for the client's IRS refund.
+They will instead be offering similar financial products of RACs, which are not loans but are rather temporary accounts which sit empty waiting for the client's IRS refund.